MostAwesomeDude/construct/docs/tunneling.rst

 >>> PrefixedArray(VarInt, Int32ul).parse(b"\x02abcdefgh")
 [1684234849, 1751606885]

 VarInt encoding is recommended because it is both compact and never overflows.
-Optionally, length field can include its own size.
-Then the length field must be of fixed size.
+Also and optionally, the length field can include its own size.
+If so, length field must be of fixed size.

 Compression and checksuming